The Port as a Conduit Issuer for Tax-Exempt Debt

 If used to acquire existing structures or equipment, facilities must undergo substantial rehabilitation.

 Facilities must be depreciated for tax purposes using the straight-line method.

 Weighted average maturity cannot exceed 120% of the average useful life.

-The Port of Greater Cincinnati Development Authority is an economic development agency that initiates projects to stimulate growth and increase property values throughout Hamilton County.
-As a quasi-governmental agency, the Port Authority is an eligible issuer of conduit tax-exempt bonds.
-Within these deals, the Port Authority acts as a conduit and assumes no responsibility to repay bonds from its funds.
-The Port Authority is deeply committed to bringing its relationships, tools and expertise to benefit the project / owner, and regularly works with the relationship bank and other members of the project team to achieve the best structure possible.
+The Port is an economic development agency that initiates projects to stimulate growth and increase property values throughout Hamilton County.
+As a quasi-governmental agency, The Port is an eligible issuer of conduit tax-exempt bonds.
+Within these deals, The Port acts as a conduit and assumes no responsibility to repay bonds from its funds.
+The Port is deeply committed to bringing its relationships, tools and expertise to benefit the project / owner, and regularly works with the relationship bank and other members of the project team to achieve the best structure possible.